Bugna: History

-Bugna is part of the area of the Wagshum, the traditional ruler of Lasta. professor Taddesse Tamrat records a tradition he heard from an old priest in Lalibela that Emperor kaleb of Axum was a man of Lasta and his palace was at Bugna where it is known that Gebre Mesqel had later established his centre.
+Bugna is part of the area of the Wagshum, the traditional ruler of Lasta. professor Taddesse Tamrat records a tradition he heard from an old priest in Lalibela that Emperor Kaleb of Axum was a man of Lasta and his palace was at Bugna where it is known that Gebre Mesqel had later established his centre.

 While there was no villagization in Bugna under the Derg, in 1979 and again in 1985 thousands were forcibly resettled in Welega and Bale; since the end of the Ethiopian Civil War, these settlers have been returning in large numbers to find no land, homes, or property waiting for them.
 During the Derg regime, Bugna was a center of resistance.
 The western half of the woreda, including 'Ayne, had been a strategic base for Ethiopian Peoples Democratic Movement fighters beginning in 1981, owing to its rugged topography which made it inaccessible to the central government.
 The eastern part of the woreda, including Lalibela, fell to Ethiopian People's Revolutionary Democratic Front forces in 1988.
 Derg forces made two unsuccessful attempts to drive the rebels out in 1985 and 1988.

 the 1994 survey found that they are culturally affiliated to the neighbouring Agaws in the Wag Hemra Zone, and share a related history.
 Inter-marriage between the two people is quite common.

-In the 2005 Ethiopian elections, the electoral district of Bugna elected Bereket Simon (Amhara National Democratic Movement, one of the partners in the Ethiopian People's Revolutionary Democratic Front) as their representative in the House of People's Representatives.
+In the 2005 Ethiopian elections, the electoral district of Bugna elected Bereket Simon (Amhara National Democratic Movement, one of the partners in the Ethiopian People's Revolutionary Democratic Front) as their representative in the House of Peoples' Representatives.